DougHennig/Ribbon/README.md

     loSection.Caption = 'New'
     ```

 * There are two types of buttons: regular (the SFRibbonToolbarButton class) and horizontal (the SFRibbonToolbarButtonHorizontal class).
 The difference is that regular buttons are laid out left to right and have a 32 x 32 image with a caption below while horizontal buttons are stacked one on top of another and have a 16 x 16 image with a caption to the right.
 There can be multiple buttons in a section.
-Clicking a button either executes a command or displays a dropdown menu (discussed below).
+Clicking a button either executes a command, raises an event, or displays a dropdown menu (discussed below).

     To add a regular button, call the AddButton method of a section, optionally passing the name of the button (if not passed, AddButton assigns a unique name).

     To add a horizontal button, call the AddHorizontalButton method of a section, optionally passing the name of the button (if not passed, AddHorizontalButton assigns a unique name).

     Set the Caption, Image, DisabledImage, Command, WordWrap, and EnabledExpression properties of the button object returned by AddButton or AddHorizontalButton.
-To use a multi-line caption, include a carriage return (CHR(13) character) in the text for the caption or set WordWrap to .T..
+To use a multi-line caption, include a carriage return (CHR(13) character) in the text for the caption or set WordWrap to .T.

     The code in Command is executed via the EXECSCRIPT() function, so it can consist of multiple statements separated by carriage returns if necessary.
+Alternatively, you can use BINDEVENT to bind to the button's OnClick event.

     EnabledExpression optionally contains an expression (as a string) that Refresh evaluates to determine if the button is enabled.

     ```foxpro
     loButton = loSection.AddButton()